Moon Worship In History

 The evolution from one Moon phase to another, dying and being reborn without end, is the signal characteristic of the Moon.
 Anyone who worships Her also celebrates this cycle.

-Like a Mandala re-creating itself each month, the Moon is always seen as a source of Creative Energy.
+re-creating itself each month, the Moon is always seen as a source of Creative Energy.

 Moon Worship in Religions